colorjs/color-space/README.md

 <script src="https://cdn.rawgit.com/dfcreative/color-space/master/color-space.min.js"></script>
 ```

-Then you’ll have a `window.colorSpace` object, so you can play around:
+Now you have a `window.colorSpace` object, so you can play around with it:

 ```html
 <script>